brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

     return n == 1 ? n * fac(n - 1);
   }`;

-// All options EXCEPT ast.id are optional.
+// All options EXCEPT (sometimes) ast.id are optional.
 The defaults of the others are shown here. const opts = {
   runtime: {
     mechanism: 'import',